om2-ws22/website/docs/programming-toolkit.md

   - Option 3: Install [Git with the help of homebrew](https://git-scm.com/download/mac).

-- 💾 Windows: [Install Git](https://git-scm.com/download/win).
-Follow [these instructions](https://www.heise.de/tipps-tricks/Git-auf-Windows-installieren-und-einrichten-5046134.html) (during the installation process you are asked which editor you want to use - choose Visual Stuido Code)
+- 💾 Windows: [Download Git](https://git-scm.com/download/win).
+You can follow [these instructions](https://www.heise.de/tipps-tricks/Git-auf-Windows-installieren-und-einrichten-5046134.html) to learn which options to choose during the installation process.
+When you are asked which editor you want to use, choose Visual Stuido Code)

 ```